 What is a romance scam?

-Romance scams have been shown to affect a range of people.
+Romance scams can affect a range of people.
 Criminals typically target emotionally vulnerable individuals, like someone who lost a partner or is isolated because of the pandemic or other reasons.

 The scams usually take place via social media or online dating sites, and the scammer is rarely available to meet in person.
 The scammer develops a close relationship with their target over time to gain trust and then fabricates a story to ask for money.
 Common lies include needing help for: